honeycrux/Generative-Calligraphy-Website-fyp24/decision-record/containerize-font-models.md

 Use a separate container for each font model, running its own API application with a job queue.

-Use a gateway API application to process incoming requests from the frontend application and send requests to font model containers.
+Use a proxy server or a gateway API application to forward requests from the frontend application to the font model containers.

-The use of tools to run multi-container applications such as Docker Compose should be considered in the future.

 ## Consequences

 Effects

 - Increase in scalability of models, reducing integration difficulties/impossibilities
+- Improves maintainability by isolating concerns

 Trade-offs